-A lateral wash fixture has a softer oval shape suited for aiming a wide, 120-degree spread of light toward your house.
+A lateral wash fixture has a softer oval shape that is suited for aiming a wide, 120-degree spread of light toward your house.

 We also choose fixtures that will blend and hide best in the landscape.
-You may have heard me say this before: you want to see the light, not the source.
+We want you to see the light, not the source.

-The advent of LED lighting means we can get away with smaller, less obtrusive fixtures for floodlighting, just one more advantage to the beauty of LED landscape lighting.
+The advent of LED lighting means that we can get away with smaller, less obtrusive fixtures for floodlighting.
+This is just one more advantage to the beauty of LED landscape lighting.

 If you have a new startup tree, we can put a single lamp on it with a 2-watt bulb that offers a nice soft beam spread.
 The light won’t overwhelm it.

 Then, in eight years or so, when the tree is three times bigger, we can switch the bulb for a 5-watt lamp, or add a second fixture if needed.

 Your lighting system can grow as your landscape changes.

 If you want your house to look like it belongs on the Las Vegas strip, by all means, go for it.

 But if you want elegant, tasteful, artistic floodlighting for your house, you can’t just grab four 150-watt floodlights from the big box store and line them up.